 First of all, it has to be mentioned that there are a lot of debates over the origin of falafel.
 It is believed that these chickpea bites originated in Egypt and spread to other Middle Eastern countries from there.
 We won’t dig deeper here though, because sometimes even politics are involved in these discussions and this blog is POLITICS FREE.
 You won’t see me mentioning anything politics related ever, because I don’t care about it at all.
 The world is brighter without it.
 I love all people in the world evenly and recommend you to do the same.
 Alright, enough of that.
 Let’s get back to our meatless delight!

-The only thing that matters is that nowadays falafel is considered to be a national dish of Egypt, Palestine and Israel.
+The only thing that matters is that nowadays falafel is considered to be a national dish of Egypt, Palestine, and Israel.
 Wikipedia says so and we will obey.
-However you can find it as a popular street food option in other Middle Eastern countries too.
+However, you can find it as a popular street food option in other Middle Eastern countries too.
 Not only Middle Eastern actually, but it is made by street food vendors in many countries around the world: United States and Europe is not an exception.
-You can watch this video from London where Lebanese guy is making very appetizing falafel wraps!

 Why these little chickpea balls are so popular?
 Well, mostly because they are meatless, but when you eat them it tastes a little bit like meat actually.
 People in the Middle Eastern countries eat them as a replacement for meat during religious observances when specific dietary laws are followed.
 Because of that reason, falafels have become popular among vegetarians and vegans too.
 They are able to order meaty looking sandwiches at street food stalls and enjoy them staying true to their lifestyle.
 Everyone is happy!
 You can also make a classic spaghetti and meatballs using falafel balls instead.
 Awesome!